Oakland County Employees’ Retirement System and Oakland County Voluntary Employees’ Beneficiary Association v. Sotera Health Company

 Sotera provides sterilization solutions, lab testing, and advisory services for the healthcare and pharmaceutical industries.
 Through its Sterigenics brand, Sotera provides sterilization services for the medical device and pharmaceutical markets.
 The Company uses Ethylene Oxide (“EtO”) processing as one of three methods to sterilize products.
 EtO processing is a gas sterilization process in which pallets of packaged goods are loaded into a chamber that is then injected with EtO gas to penetrate the packaging.
 That process emits toxic fumes which must be filtered before being released into the air.
 Sotera, through its Sterigenics business, conducts or has conducted EtO processing at facilities throughout the United States, including Illinois, California, Georgia, and New Mexico, among other places.

-The complaint alleges that, throughout the Class Period, and in connection with the IPO and the SPO, Sotera made false and misleading representations concerning its emissions control systems and exposure to liability from lawsuits for the Company’s failure to limit harmful EtO emissions.
-The Company represented that it had “a proactive [environmental, health and safety] program and a culture of safety and quality.”
-In addition, Sotera stated that it employed adequate and effective safeguards to control EtO emissions.
-Moreover, Sotera and its executives vehemently denied allegations that the Company’s EtO emissions from its sterilization facilities caused cancer and other severe health issues in people living in the communities near those facilities.
+Sotera made false and misleading representations concerning its emissions control systems, exposure to liability from lawsuits alleging that the Company failed to limit harmful EtO emissions, and the veracity of the allegations against it.
+Sotera repeatedly assured investors that the claims against it lacked merit, and vehemently denied allegations that the Company’s EtO emissions from its sterilization facilities caused cancer and other severe health issues in people living in the communities near those facilities.

-The truth began to emerge on September 19, 2022, when a jury in the first lawsuit arising from Sotera’s EtO emissions to go to trial, captioned Kamuda v.
-Sterigenics U.S., LLC, No. 18 L 10475 (Ill.
-Cir.
-Ct.) (“Kamuda”), found Sotera liable for the plaintiff’s cancer.
+The truth became clear on September 19, 2022, when a jury in a lawsuit arising from Sotera’s EtO found Sotera liable for the plaintiff’s cancer.
 The jury cited Sotera’s and Sterigenics’ “willful and wanton” misconduct in not preventing toxic EtO emissions, and failing to warn about the severe health hazard posed by the Company’s Illinois facility.
 As a result of these disclosures, Sotera’s stock price declined by $4.90 per share, or 33.3%.